Mudra Loan: Everything about Pradhan Mantri Mudra Yojana

 2. Another advantage of this loan is that there is no minimum amount involved.
 With no specific amount, borrowers can access this loan according to their personal needs.

-3. The loan can be in the form of term loans, overdraft facility, cards (Mudra Card), letters of credit, and bank guarantees.
+3. The loan can be in the form of term loans, overdraft facilities, cards (Mudra Cards), letters of credit, and bank guarantees.
 Due to this, the loan terms are really flexible and convenient for the borrowers.

 4. It can be used for any type of funded or non-funded use.